All Nippon Airways Flight 58: Sequence of events

 ANA Flight 58 departed Chitose Airport near Sapporo, with 155 passengers and a crew of 7 on board for a domestic flight to Tokyo's Haneda International Airport.
 After takeoff, the aircraft climbed to its cruising altitude of about 28000 ft.
 Meanwhile, JASDF Technical Sergeant Yoshimi Ichikawa, a 22-year-old trainee pilot, and Captain Tamotsu Kuma, his 31-year-old instructor, were practicing air combat manoeuvring in their two Sabres near Morioka, northern Honshu.
 The trainee, unaware of the ANA aircraft, was told by his instructor to break away from Flight 58 as it approached and banked left to avoid it, but was already too late and moments later, the leading edge of the Sabre's right wing struck the Boeing's left tailplane at an altitude of 26000 ft.
 The damage to the Boeing's tail caused it to go out of control; it entered a steep dive and disintegrated in mid-air, the wreckage impacting near the town of Shizukuishi in Iwate Prefecture.
+Part of the wreckage struck a house, injuring a woman inside.

 All 162 passengers and crew were killed.
 The Sabre, having lost its right wing, entered a spin that prevented the trainee pilot from ejecting, so he unbuckled his safety belts and freed himself from the aircraft.
 He deployed his parachute and landed safely.
 The Sabre plunged into a nearby rice paddy.

 Aftermath

 The JASDF pilots were later tried and the trainee was acquitted on a charge of involuntary manslaughter.
 However, the instructor was found guilty of criminally negligent manslaughter and sentenced to three years in prison, with a three-year suspension.
 He also lost his job.
 Keikichi Masuhara, Director-General of the Defense Agency (now Ministry of Defense) and General Yasuhiro Ueda, Chief of the Air Staff, resigned afterward, taking responsibility for the incident.

 The loss of Flight 58 was the deadliest aviation disaster in history at the time, surpassing the 1968 Kham Duc C-130 shootdown and the 1969 crash of Viasa Flight 742 in Venezuela.
+The fatality toll was later surpassed by Aeroflot Flight 217 in 1972, which killed 174.